printernet/YoutubeDL/README.md

 # This will download entire youtube playlists from command line

 You can pass it multiple playlists

-It will download each playlist concurrently
+It will download each playlist concurrently.

 It will download all the songs on a playlist at once.
 (TODO: Fix this)

 TODO: